Saturday, February 22, 2014

 In the US, 80% of incomes are spent within 20 miles from home.
 Even though the economy has become more global, everyday life remains local.
 For people with problems with their health, the worldwide network cannot have much impact.
 Local networks of people with the same problem are more valuable.
 Digital cities will provide the infrastructure for networking local communities.

-The digital city Amsterdam was first created for communication between the municipal council and citizens.
-All communication was presented via text and modems.
+The concept of digital city can be said to have been applied in Amsterdam, where communication between the municipal council and citizens were started to be made via texts and modems at first.
 Terminals were placed at public spaces such as libraries.
 The success of this experiment increased the interest of the citizens in the Internet.
 In the first ten weeks, 10,000 people registered with the digital city and 100,000 accesses were recorded.
 The system continued to grow, and in 1996, an average of 48,000 users visited the digital city every week.
 The smart Dubai is a promising example.
 It will add around 5.5 billion US$ to the total GDP of Dubai and will also add around 27,000 jobs.

 Digital Cities may prove beneficial at large as it includes the participation of the community and the integration of the advancements made in the field of Science and Technology.
 However, its implementation and design will play a crucial role in determining its success.
 The developing world is still competing with the rising technological trends and they will have to invest in the various researches in order to make their large and densely populated cities - a healthy experience for the inhabitants.
 Technology and advancements are always good, but their way of incorporation in the living style of the humanity is what, is more important.
 Inventions generally doesn't gets failed, but its the humanity which fails to understand the criteria of its use and limits.